-Subject: Statistics Semester: I

-Course Title: Descriptive Statistics

-Course Code: 20STCCDS 513

-No. of Hours: 60 LTP: 400 Credits: 3
+Subject: Statistics Course Title: Descriptive Statistics No. of Hours: 60 LTP: 400 Semester: I Course Code: 20STCCDS13 Credits: 3

-Objectives

-• To give the students a good practice in presenta tion and the format

 - To give the students a good practice in presentation and the format most applicable to their own data. - To provide an understanding for the graduate student on statistical concepts like measures of central tendency, dispersion and moments along with their applications. - To provide a clear conceptual idea about Regression and correlation analysis for business / economic forecasting. - To deal with qualitative data.